saillingaway/saillingaway/README.md

 ### Hi 🐥

-I'm Sophie (she/they) and I'm a full stack developer from North Carolina.
+I'm Sophie and I'm a full stack developer.

 #### Current projects ⛷️
 - 📫 a google apps script that takes specific data from a google sheet of responses from a google form and exports it to a google doc with custom formatting.